-Figure 4c: School or ECD facility attendance among children aged 5 - 6 years only, by province, 2002 & 2013 100
+Figure 4c: Number and proportion of children aged 5 - 6 years attending school or ECD facility, by province, 2002 & 2014

-Source: Statistics South Africa (2002; 2014) General Household Survey 2002; General Household Survey 2013.
-Pretoria: StatsSA.
+Source: Statistics South Africa (2002; 2015) General Household Survey 2002; General Household Survey 2014.
+Pretoria: Stats SA.
 Analysis by Katharine Hall and Winnie Sambu, Children's Institute, UCT.

-Note: Prior to 2009, enrolment in creches, playgroups and ECD centres would have been under-reported as the survey only asked about attendance at "educational institutions".
-More specific questions about ECD facilities were introduced in the 2009 survey, and are likely to have resulted in higher response rates For a more detailed technical explanation, see www.childrencount.ci.org.za
+Note: Prior to 2009, enrolment in crèches, playgroups and ECD centres would have been under-reported as the survey only asked about attendance at "educational institutions".
+More specific questions about ECD facilities were introduced in the 2009 survey, and are likely to have led to higher response rates.
+For a more detailed explanation, see www.childrencount.uct.ac.za.